In Wisconsin, United States

 Email your answers to the questions, to me, using the link in my profile only.
 If your answers are not recieved by me in an appropriate amount of time, your log will be deleted.
 Photos are accepted and appreciated as long as the answers to the questions are not revealed.
 You do not have to wait for confirmation from me before logging this cache as completed.
 Most of all……learn……and enjoy the view.

-1. Why do you think the sand (erosional particles) was deposited at this location and not farther back upstream?
+1. Why do you think the sand (erosional particles) were deposited at this location and not farther back upstream?

 2. Does the water flow across, or parallel to, the joints in the rock at this location?
 How does that effect erosion and what does the eroded area look like?